cbrown350/coop-controller/README.md

 ## Quick Start

-1. If using devcontainers in VS Code, create a `.env` file under the `.devcontainers` folder and put your GitHub token in under `GH_TOKEN` and the `REMOTE_DEVICE_IP` as the IP address on your network of the ESP32 device you're working with
+1. If using devcontainers in VS Code, create a `.env` file under the `.devcontainers` folder and put your GitHub token in under `GH_TOKEN` and the `DEV_OTA_REMOTE_DEVICE_IP` as the IP address on your network of the ESP32 device you're working with (for direct OTA updates, you need to set `DEV_OTA_REMOTE_DEVICE_IP` in the `.env` file in the project root or set the upload port in the ini file)
 2. Create a `.env` file in the project root to hold private values (see `include/coop_settings.h` for a list or example.env)
 3. Install recommended VS Code extensions you may need (platformio, etc.)
 4. On Windows if not using devcontainers and using the esp-proj JTAG tool, install Zadig ([Zadig - USB driver installation made easy (akeo.ie)](https://zadig.akeo.ie/)); you may need other USB drivers; adjust any ports for debug or monitoring in the platformio.ini file